nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.markdown

 image: spina-sky.jpeg
 cover: spina-sky.jpeg
 excerpt: Introduction to a new CMS built on Ruby on Rails.
 This is a step by step guide to get started with it.
 warning: Spina has been updated a lot since I've written these articles.
-Commands may have changed since and I will do my best to write new articles on Spina soon !
+Commands may have changed since.
+Let me know if you would be interested in an updated article !
 comments: true

 listed: true
 featured: false
 size: large

+redirect_from:
+- "/spina-blog-tutorial"
+- "/spina-rails-cms-part-2/"
 ---

 Hi, lately I have been working on a different project that no longer requires React — neither Javascript actually.
 It's a CMS built on Ruby on Rails, a kind of equivalent to Wordpress, called [Spina](http://www.spinacms.com/).
 It's new, it's open-source, it's ruby on rails and it's awesome !